 - Used or New?
 I always recommended to buy used for your first bike or even your second.
 Many riders enjoy owning a motorcycle but hardly ride them.
 You can get many fabulously cared for motorcycles, used as well as second-hand from your local dealership.
 But then again, if you can buy that dream bike you’ve always wanted, go for it.

-Often that “growing into” stage comes with too much anxiety which means your new ride sits in the garage.
+Often that “growing into” stage comes with too much anxiety – meaning, your new ride sits in the garage.
 Your motorcycle of choice should be fun, fabulous and bring out the best in you.
 You need to overpower the motorcycle, not the other way around.
 And yes with feet flat on the ground.

-When noting the best motorcycles for women shown below, the general criteria was used to guide this selection:
+When noting the best motorcycles for women shown below, this general criteria was used to guide this selection: